Skip to content

 Benefits:

-• No out-of-pocket cost for substantial gift to Upper Iowa University
+• No out-of-pocket cost for the substantial gift to Upper Iowa University

-• Federal income-tax deduction for remainder value of your residence or farm
+• Federal income-tax deduction for the remainder value of your residence or farm

-• You (and spouse) can occupy residence for life
+• You (and your spouse) can occupy the residence for life

 Heritage Society Graphic